College students studying ethnobotany are being guided by an indigenous man holding a machete. They are learning about plants in the Amazon rainforest

 Amazon Learning partners with colleges and universities to design tailored, immersive trips that offer students hands-on experiences and academic growth in the Ecuadorian Amazon and beyond.
 These programs are led by faculty members from the respective institutions and are designed to deepen students' understanding of the region’s culture, environment, and people while complementing their academic studies.

-Departments that may be interested in these programs range from Latin American Studies, Environmental Sciences, and Language Departments to areas like Anthropology, Global Studies, Social Justice, and Community Development.
+Departments that may be interested in these programs range from Latin American Studies, Environmental Sciences, and Language Departments to areas like Anthropology, Global Studies, and International Development.
 Whether you’re seeking a field-based learning experience, a service-learning trip, or an opportunity to explore sustainable development and indigenous cultures, we can design the perfect experience for your students.

 Contact us to discuss how we can customize a program to meet the academic goals of your department and the interests of your students.
 Custom dates and focus areas are available.